 MEET THE THERAPIST

-Rowan is a clinical psychologist and the founder of the Sydney Couples Counselling Centre.
+Dr Rowan Burckhardt is a clinical psychologist and the founder of the Sydney Couples Counselling Centre.
 He holds a Master of Clinical Psychology from the University of Wollongong, where he also completed his Bachelor of Arts, majoring in psychology.
-He also holds a Master of Psychology from the University of Bordeaux in France and was awarded all his degrees with distinction.
-Rowan is a member of the Australian Psychological Society and has been a committee member of the Illawarra branch.
+In addition, he holds a Master of Psychology from the University of Bordeaux in France and was awarded all these degrees with distinction.
+He gained his PhD from the University of NSW, which examined the relationship between emotion regulation and mental health problems.
+Rowan is a member of the Australian Psychological Society and spent several years on the committee of the Illawarra branch.

-Rowan's passion for psychology has led him to work at a variety of places in the past, including the Black Dog Institute and the University of Sydney Gambling Treatment Clinic.
-He has also worked for several years teaching psychology to undergraduate students at university.
-Rowan has also been involved with a number of psychological research projects, which has helped him extend and consolidate his evidence-based knowledge for various therapeutic techniques.
-He has published academic papers in the areas of bipolar, early intervention, dialectical behaviour therapy, positive psychology, and acceptance and commitment therapy, which can be found here.
+Rowan's passion for psychology has led him to work at a variety of places in the past.
+He spent almost a decade working at the Black Dog Institute as both a clinician and a researcher and also worked for many years at the University of Sydney Gambling Treatment Clinic.
+He also spent several years teaching psychology to undergraduate students at university.
+Rowan has been involved with a number of psychological research projects, which has helped him extend and consolidate his knowledge for various evidence-based therapeutic techniques.
+He has published academic papers in the areas of emotion regulation, bipolar, early intervention, dialectical behaviour therapy, positive psychology, and acceptance and commitment therapy, which can be found here.
 Rowan has also published a chapter in an emotionally focused therapy textbook for therapists on doing couples counselling when one partner has a gambling problem (this chapter can be found here).
 He has presented at both national and international conferences and has featured on ABC news on a number of occasions.